 Magnolia Leaf Preparation & Usage

 Preparing Magnolia leaves for a vivarium should be looked at as a necessity.
 It isn’t difficult to establish leaf litter that is both safe to use and functions the way it is intended.
 Properly harvested leaves shouldn’t need much more than a soak before use.
-Either way, be sure to always inspect new leaves for pest or signs of disease.
+Either way, be sure to always inspect new leaves for pests or signs of disease.

 Sterilizing Magnolia Leaves